Muhesh7/flutter_dauth/README.md

 }

 ```
+## Updates
+* To Ensure Security issues related to Interception attacks [PKCE](https://oauth.net/2/pkce/) is added with Authorisation Code Grant.

 ## Issues/Upcoming Changes
-* To Ensure Security issues related to Interception attacks [PKCE](https://oauth.net/2/pkce/) will be added with Authorisation Code Grant.
 * DAuth only supports Authorisation Grant Flow at the time of writing supports, in future more methods will be added and flutter_dauth will also be updated accordingly.

 ## Credits